enheit/jessie-and-friends/commit-changes.md

 So, let's put the cursor on the first line and write the description.

 NOTE: Before adding any information I should mention that usually Git uses Vim as a default editor.
 You would ask me why I have to make attention on it.
 Because Vim has special unique features.
 One of those features that you are not able to write text directly.
-By default, when you open Vim, it goes with `Normal` mode where each key has special meaning. `w` jumps to the start of the word, `e` jumps to the end of the word and `i' is turns `Insert mode`.
+By default, when you open Vim, it goes with `Normal` mode where each key has special meaning. `w` jumps to the start of the word, `e` jumps to the end of the word and `i` is turns `Insert mode`.
 Insert mode where each key becomes a regular key as we would expect.
 So let's press it.
 The `--INSERT--` word should be shown at the left bottom of the screen.
 After adding the text message below, you need to press `:` and write `wq` (w - write, q - quite) to save changes.

 ```
 Add file with instructions of how to create a tennis ball